lolski/grakn-twitter-example/README.md

 - How to define a simple Grakn.ai ontology using the Java API
 - How to stream public tweets with the [Twitter4J](http://twitter4j.org/ "Twitter4J") library
 - How to insert the tweets into Grakn.ai knowledge base
+- How to perform simple queries on the knowledge base

 ## Prerequisites
 ### Registering Your Own Twitter Application